-A Stage Three complaint should be submitted to the Head of Complaints and Appeals.
-If the complainant is a student, s/he may wish to consult the Students’ Union Advice Centre for support and guidance prior to submitting the complaint.
+If you are a student you may wish to contact the Students’ Union Advice Centre for support and guidance prior to submitting the complaint.

 A Stage Three complaint should be submitted as soon as possible and within three months of the date of the Stage Two outcome letter - the greater the time delay, the more difficult it will be for the complaint to be thoroughly investigated.

 The Head of Complaints and Appeals will acknowledge receipt of the complaint within three working days, giving an indication of the likely timescale before a full response is provided.

 The Head of Complaints and Appeal will ensure that a timely response is sent, i.e. within four weeks of the Stage Three complaint being received, provided there are no undue delays (for example in obtaining further evidence from the complainant); on the very rare occasions where it is not possible to respond within this time limit, the Head of Complaints and Appeals will contact the complainant every four weeks to update on progress.